rust-malaysia/rust-malaysia.github.io/meetup.md

 <!-- [Register for Malaysia Rust Talk & Workshop - Parallel Programming April 2024](https://forms.gle/JgoT84iUQn4T3j29A) -->

-[Register](https://forms.gle/qdT7GpnNWqnKudZ38) to Rust Meetup October 2024 - Traits and how yo read trait.
+[Register](https://forms.gle/qdT7GpnNWqnKudZ38) to Rust Meetup October 2024 - Traits and how to read trait.

 If anyone is interested to give a talk at Rust Meetup Malaysia, please fill-up the form <https://forms.gle/avqfwuxPkgj4BuMS8>.
 Thanks.